Project Y: Water boiler

 Christy also calculated the area that would become contaminated if an accidental explosion occurred.
 A site in Los Alamos Canyon was selected that was a safe distance from the township and downstream from the water supply.
 Known as Omega, it was approved by the Governing Board on 19 August 1943.
 The Water Boiler was not simple to construct.
 The two halves of the 12.0625 in stainless steel sphere that was the boiler had to be arc welded because solder would be corroded by the uranium salt.
 The CM-7 (Miscellaneous Metallurgy) Group produced beryllia bricks for the Water Boiler's tamper in December 1943 and January 1944.
 They were hot pressed in graphite at 1000 C at 100 psi for 5 to 20 minutes.
 Some 53 bricks were made, shaped to fit around the boiler.
 The building at Omega Site was ready, if incomplete, by 1 February 1944, and the Water Boiler was fully assembled by 1 April.
 Sufficient enriched uranium had arrived by May to start it up, and it went critical on 9 May 1944.
 It was only the third reactor in the world to do so, the first two being the Chicago Pile-1 reactor at the Metallurgical Laboratory and the X-10 Graphite Reactor at the Clinton Engineer Works.
 Improved cross-section measurements allowed Christy to refine his criticality estimate to 575 grams.
 In fact, only 565 grams were required.
 The accuracy of his prediction surprised Christy more than anyone.

 In September 1944, the P-7 (Water Boiler) Group became the F-2 (Water Boiler) Group, part of Fermi's F Division.
 On completion of the planned series of experiments in June 1944, it was decided to rebuild it as a more powerful reactor.
 The original goal of 10 kW power was discarded in favor of 5 kW, which would keep the cooling requirements simple.
-It was estimated that it would have a neutron flux of 5 x 10^{10} neutrons per square centimeter per second.
+It was estimated that it would have a neutron flux of 5 × 10^{10} neutrons per square centimeter per second.
 Water cooling was installed, along with additional control rods.
 This time uranium nitrate was used instead of uranium sulfate because the former could more easily be decontaminated.
 The tamper of beryllia bricks was surrounded with graphite blocks, as beryllia was hard to procure, and to avoid the (γ, n) reaction in the beryllium, in which gamma rays produced by the reactor-generated neutrons: